The Four Principals Schools of Interpretation are as follows:

 So why, when and how did Futurism creep into early church doctrine?
 When this interpretation of prophecy began should be of particular interest to all schools of prophetic interpretation.
 Dr. Guinness throws open the door of enlightenment to that dubious honor with this revealing bit of history:

-We shall show that the futurist school of interpretation, on the contrary, is chiefly represented by teachers belonging to the Church of Rome; that the popes, cardinals, bishops, and priests of that apostate Church are all futurists, and that the futurist interpretation is one of the chief pillars of Romanism.
+We shall show that the futurist school of interpretation, on the contrary, is chiefly represented by teachers belonging to the Church of Rome; that the popes, cardinals, bishops, and priests of that apostate Church are all futurists, and that the futurist interpretation is one of the chief pillars of Roman-ism.

 The former, or futurist system of interpreting the prophecies is now held, strange to say, by many Protestants, but it was first invented by the Jesuit Ribera, at the end of the sixteenth century, to relieve the Papacy from the terrible stigma cast upon it by the Protestant interpretation.
 This interpretation was so evidently the true and intended one, that the adherents of the Papacy felt its edge must, at any cost, be turned or blunted.
-If the Papacy were the predicted antichirst, as Protestants asserted, there was an end of the question, and separation from it became an imperative duty.
+If the Papacy were the predicted antichrist, as Protestants asserted, there was an end of the question, and separation from it became an imperative duty.

 First, note the fact that Rome's reply to the Reformation in the 16th century included an answer to the prophetic teachings of the Reformers.
 Through the Jesuits Ribera and Bellarmine, Rome put forth her futurist interpretation of prophecy.
 Ribera was a Jesuit priest of Salamanca.
 In 1585 he published a commentary on the Apocalypse, denying the application of the prophecies concerning antichrist to the existing Church of Rome.
 He was followed by Cardinal Bellarmine, a nephew of Pope Marcellus II, who was born in Tuscany in 1542, and died in Rome in 1621.
-Bellarmine was not only a man of great learning, but the most powerful controversialist in defence [sic] of Popery that the Roman Church ever produced."
+Bellarmine was not only a man of great learning, but the most powerful controversialist in defense [sic] of Popery that the Roman Church ever produced."
 Clement VIII used these remarkable words on his nomination: "We choose him, because the Church of God does not possess his equal in learning."
 Bellarmine, like Ribera, advocated the futurist interpretation of prophecy.
 He taught that antichrist would be one particular man, that he would be a Jew, that he would be preceded by the reappearance of the literal Enoch and Elias, that he would rebuild the Jewish temple at Jerusalem, compel circumcision, abolish the Christian sacraments, abolish every other form of religion, would manifestly and avowedly deny Christ, would assume to be Christ, and would be received by the Jews as their Messiah, would pretend to be God, would make a literal image speak, would feign himself dead and rise again, and would conquer the whole world – Christian, Mohammedan, and heathen; and all this in the space of three and a half years.
 He insisted that the prophecies of Daniel, Paul, and John, with reference to the antichrist, had no application what- ever to the Papal power.